awslabs/amazon-kinesis-scaling-utils/README.md

 scaling-action - The action to be taken to scale.
-Must be one of "scaleUp”, "scaleDown" or “resize" count - Number of shards by which to absolutely scale up or down, or resize to or: pct - Percentage of the existing number of shards by which to scale up or down region - The Region where the Stream exists, such as us-east-1 or eu-west-1 (default us-east-1) shard-id - The Shard which you want to target for Scaling.
+Must be one of "scaleUp”, "scaleDown" or “resize" count - Number of shards by which to absolutely scale up or down, or resize to or: pct - Percentage of the existing number of shards by which to scale up or down min-shards - The minimum number of shards to maintain max-shards - The maximum number of shards which will cap the scaling operation region - The Region where the Stream exists, such as us-east-1 or eu-west-1 (default us-east-1) shard-id - The Shard which you want to target for Scaling.
 NOTE: This will create imbalanced partitioning of the Keyspace
 ```